-• In the script, click in the area directly to the right of the line number where you want to add a breakpoint.
+- In the script, click in the area directly to the right of the line number where you want to add a breakpoint. - A next to the line number will indicate that there is a breakpoint at this line.

 You can add breakpoints even when the debug panel is closed.